DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-14-llm-tutorial-1.markdown

 >
 > Write down a paragraph

-Pure GPT-3 has written something coherent, but it does not care at all whether it is answering my request.
-GPT-3 is like a superintelligent child, in the sense that it knows a lot of things, it just does not care about what *you* want.

-Compare to ChatGPT, or even more recent models such as *text-davinci-003*, which answers my request much better.
-In a sense, ChatGPT is
+Pure GPT-3 is capable of generating coherent text, but it lacks the ability to specifically address your requests.
+It resembles a highly intelligent child who possesses vast knowledge but lacks concern for fulfilling your specific desires.

-GPT-3 when "tamed", using a particular procedure, called *reinforcement learning from human feedback* (RLHF).
-The objective of the second part (to be coming soon) is to explain this technique, getting us from GPT-3 to ChatGPT.
+In comparison, models like ChatGPT, and even more recent ones like *text-davinci-003*, excel at addressing user requests more effectively.
+ChatGPT can be viewed as a "tamed" version of GPT-3, achieved through a specific technique called *reinforcement learning from human feedback* (RLHF).
+The upcoming second part of this discussion aims to explain this technique, bridging the gap between GPT-3 and ChatGPT.

 I